vnava/Exercising-functions-and-methods/part-2/README.md

 #Functions & Methods Exercises Part 2

-##Coding Boxes
+##Defining your "boxes"

 Two "box" object variables have been instantiated for you, creatively named, `boxOne` and `boxTwo`.

 **The objects were created to have random properties.**
 Outside of creating methods for these box objects, do not change any of the properties assigned to it.

-Note : Methods are function properties of objects.
+_Note : Methods are function properties of objects.
+Pay attention to their location relative to the object `myObj`_

 Function :
 ````